 Whether you like it or not, social media is here to stay – and it’s definitely made its mark in the world of digital advertising.
 While traditional avenues like TV, radio, and print ads are still vital tools, companies that fail to adapt to the role of social media in advertising put themselves at a disadvantage.

 This doesn’t have to be bad news.
-It may take some research and a little advice from the pros, but with the right tools and strategies, even technophobes can make concrete changes to their online presence that take advantage of the benefits social media offers.
+It may take some research and a little advice from the pros, but with the right social media tools and strategies, even technophobes can make concrete changes to their online presence that take advantage of the benefits social media offers.

 Below, we’ll outline the state of social media in advertising and provide some pro tips for making good use of social media in your own marketing campaigns.